 Cost Transfers

-A journal voucher is the SAP document used to process a cost transfer.
-Although costs should always be charged to the correct WBS cost object when they are incurred, cost transfers are sometimes necessary.
+cost transfer is a transfer of charges within or between cost centers, internal orders, or WBS elements.
+Although costs should always be charged to the correct WBS cost object when they are incurred, cost transfers are sometimes needed (for example, to bill interdepartmental costs or adjust billing errors).

 When Are Cost Transfers Allowed?